US Announces $57Mln In New Humanitarian Aid For Central America, Mexico - State Dept. - UrduPoint

 US Announces $57Mln In New Humanitarian Aid For Central America, Mexico - State Dept.

-WASHINGTON (UrduPoint News / Sputnik - 10th June, 2021) The United States has allocated $57 million in new humanitarian aid for Central America and Mexico, State Department spokesperson Ned price said on Thursday.
+WASHINGTON (UrduPoint News / Sputnik - 11th June, 2021) The United States has allocated $57 million in new humanitarian aid for Central America and Mexico, US State Department spokesperson Ned price said on Thursday.

 "Senior Advisor to the President on Migration Amy Pope announced more than $57 million in new humanitarian assistance at the June 10 Solidarity Event for Forcibly Displaced Persons and Host Communities in Central America and Mexico," Price said in a statement.